gregorio-project/gregorio/UPGRADE.md

     annotation: {\color{red}1 Ant.};
     annotation: {\color{red}VII a};

-If the user already defined annotation(s) in the main TeX file via `\greannotation` then the `annotation` header field will not overwrite that definition.
+If you define annotation(s) in the main TeX file via `\greannotation`, then the `annotation` header field in the gabc file will *not* overwrite that definition.

 #### Variable Height Line Spacing

-Gregorio is now able to make individual lines of a score taller, when the position of the note require extra space, without affecting the rest of the lines.
+Gregorio is now able to make individual lines of a score taller when the position of the note requires extra space, without affecting the rest of the lines.
 This is the new default behavior.
 If you prefer the uniform line heights of earlier versions, use:

     \gresetlineheightexpansion{uniform}